o1-labs/o1js/README-dev.md

 ## Run tests

-If you are updating the bindings, you might need to clean first your environment using `npm run clean`.
+If you are have recently changed branches, you might need to clean first your environment using `npm run clean`.

 - Unit tests